jleynes/browser-calculator/README.md

 # calculator
-An web based calculator built using HTML, CSS, and JavaScript
+A web based calculator built using HTML, CSS, and JavaScript

 For The Odin Project